Optionals

 or without checking for null

-beforehand will result in a compilation error if the compiler can track it, and if not — in an exception with exit code 128: Null reference exception
+beforehand will result in a compilation error if the compiler can track it, or, if it cannot, in an exception with exit code 128: Null reference exception

 .